 Of course beer drinking goes with the Australian cleche, and to an extent it’s true.
 The reason could be generally due to the hotter climate, the accessibility and currently the increase of beer and cider breweries popping up in cities and country towns.

-Breweries with views, tours and historic information should be added to your itinerary if you’re keen for an educated decision of drink!
+Breweries with views, tours and historic information should be added to your Australia bucket list if you’re keen for an educated decision of drink!

 All city pubs have wide selections of beer on tap.